GlistEngine/GlistEngine/README.md

 **GLIST ENGINE**

-Glist Engine is a cross platform and easy to use  game engine written in C++.
+Glist Engine is a cross platform OpenGL game engine written in C++.

-The engine supports Open GL 3.3.
+The engine supports OpenGL 3.3.
 It can be used to develop Windows, Linux and Macintosh games.
 Mobile platforms coming soon.

 Glist Engine consists of 3 repositories:
 - Glist App